Langtang Valley with Ganjala pass Trek 14 Days

 The Langtang Valley Ganja La Pass Trek starts with a scenic seven-hour drive to Syabrubesi.
 The trek begins with a scenic 7-hour drive from Kathmandu to Syabrubesi.
 We then hike up to Mundu (3,403m), passing through the Langtang village and continuing to the Langtang Valley.
 We then continue to Kyangjin Gompa, where we will acclimate for a few hours.
 The valleys and riverbeds that surround Kyangjin Gompa are beautiful.
 Tserko Ri (5001m) offers a mesmerizing view of the Langtang Himalayan Ranges.
 This includes peaks like Langtang Lirung (7 246m), Kimshung (6781), and Yansa Tsenji 6575m.

 The trek gets more difficult as the altitude rises.
-From the top, you can see Shishapangma (813m) and Langtang Lirung (813m), both of which are stunning views.
+You can see Shishapangma (813m) and Langtang Lirung (813m), both stunning views from the top.
 We descend to Keldang and Yak Kharka before continuing to Tarke Gyang.
 Many Buddhist monuments and monasteries will be visible.
 We can see nature and villages as we trek from Sermathang to Malemchi Puul Bazaar.
 After 2 hours, we drive back to Kathmandu.

 Conquering the Langtang Valley Ganja La Pass Trek would be an incredible achievement.
 This trail is seldom used due to its difficulty and the need for basic mountaineering knowledge.
 It is a wonderful feeling to overcome a challenge and succeed.